By Christopher Brown of OCDCarCare.com

 Most anyone, from vehicle owners seeking ceramic coating services, to detailing business owners, have come across advertised hardness (xH) ratings from automotive coating manufacturers.

-Applied coating hardness claims have steadily gained frequency in the past 5-8 years.
-This is partially due to the increasing popularity and influence of short style copy and hashtags on popular social media platforms.
+Applied coating hardness marketing claims, both directly stated or heavily implied, have steadily gained frequency in the past 7-9 years.
+This is partially due to the increasing popularity and influence of short style copy, hashtags, and the formats of many popular social media platforms.

 On YouTube, Facebook, Instagram, Twitter, and Snapchat OVER oversaturation is normalcy.

-Repeat a phrase, slogan, or mantra enough times–over a long enough span of time–and eventually people will start to accept it as fact.
+If a phrase, slogan, or mantra is repeated enough–over a long enough timeline–eventually people will start to accept it as fact.

 This is the basis of indoctrination through repetition.
-And it is errily similar to the psychological concept called the “illusion of truth effect.”
+And it is eerily similar to the psychological concept called the “illusion of truth effect.”

 People may recognize this concept from the infamous phrase from the 20th century; “If you repeat a lie often enough, people will believe it, and you will even come to believe it yourself.”